|360 Degree Video||Specs & Plan||Images|

 The sun deck has a stage for cultural performances, and a bar and lounge for relaxation and fun.
 The upper deck has a lecture / movie room with lcd projector and lcd TV screen.

 Meals in the dining room on the main deck will include both East and West cuisine, and dinner menus of delicious dishes.
 Vegetarian meals can be prepared when informed in advance.
-The price is inclusive of all meals, sightseeing tours and entrance fees at monuments.
+The price is inclusive of transfer between the ship and airport, all meals, sightseeing tours and entrance fees at monuments.

-The Ayravata Cruises is proud to have Paukan as another member to their family and is confident that she will please her guests in the same manner as her sister ship, the Paukan-1947.
+The Ayravata Cruises is proud to have Paukan as another member to their family and is confident that she will please her guests in the same manner as her sister ship, the Pandaw.